cemeiq/Primero1/README.md

 1. The main repository where I worked on during the development of the project is https://github.com/iqraceme/Primero1.
 However, this is not the forked version of the original website’s repository.

-2.I have added my project as a branch to the forked repo of the original website’s repository: https://github.com/iqraceme/Primero/tree/iqraceme/primero
+2. I have added my project as a branch to the forked repo of the original website’s repository: https://github.com/iqraceme/Primero/tree/iqraceme/primero

 3.I have also added primero as a branch to sugar labs repo: https://github.com/sugarlabs/sugarizer